-Conditions are reported as more problematic in other waiting zones: NGOs have not the capacity to regularly access them and people detained can thus establish contact only by phone in order to obtain legal aid.
+More problematic conditions are reported in other waiting zones: NGOs have not the capacity to regularly access them and people detained can thus establish contact only by phone in order to obtain legal aid.
 Waiting zones are also usually very small and the police is not trained accordingly.

 Article R. 744-6 Ceseda.

-Controller General of places of deprivation of liberty, Rapport de la troisième visite du centre de rétention administrative de Lyon Saint-Exupéry, available in French at : https://bit.ly/3cIFbE1.
+CGLPL, Rapport de la troisième visite du centre de rétention administrative de Lyon Saint-Exupéry, available in French at: https://bit.ly/3cIFbE1.

 The open letter is available in French at: https://bit.ly/2W32Dps.